graeme-lockley/graeme-lockley.github.io/source/posts/20160201-coffeescript_string_calculator_with_predicate_tests.html.md

 ---
-title: From scratch predicate based testing with CoffeeScript
+title: From scratch property based testing with CoffeeScript
-tagline: Predicate based testing seems hard especially when looking through the different libraries - the learning curve feels enormous.
-This note shows the String Calculator Kata built using predicate based tests without any special framework - all done with a little bit of randomness and some higher-order functions.
+tagline: Property based testing seems hard especially when looking through the different libraries - the learning curve feels enormous.
+This note shows the String Calculator Kata built using property based tests without any special framework - all done with a little bit of randomness and some higher-order functions.
 date: 2016-02-01
 release: yes
 keywords:
   - CoffeeScript
-  - Predicate Based Testing
+  - Properaty Based Testing
   - Unit Testing
 ---

-# Predicate Based Testing with CoffeeScript
+# Property Based Testing with CoffeeScript

 Each Thursday a group of us get together to perform the [String Calculator Kata](http://osherove.com/tdd-kata-1).
 This started out as an exercise in TDD and finding ways to extract efficiency out of our own development process.
 Over time, however, our Thursday ritual evolved into a discovery of new languages and a learning of new techniques.
-Having played with Scala I recently performed the kata using [ScalaTest](http://www.scalatest.org) and, more specifically, predicate based tests (PBT).
+Having played with Scala I recently performed the kata using [ScalaTest](http://www.scalatest.org) and, more specifically, property based tests (PBT).
 This turned out to be a fun exercise as it not only resulted in a fewer number of unit tests but I was also able to identify a number of boundary conditions which none of us had noticed with cherry picked test data.

 My next attempt at this kata was using CoffeeScript and, more interestingly, I wanted to perform this kata using PBT.
 Not having a testing framework like ScalaTest for CoffeeScript I set out to build one as part of the kata only to find that, with higher-order functions, this was a surprisingly simple task.
 I found that by knocking together tests in this way it was easy to explain to the audience what was happening and it made the exercise significantly more accessible - there was no mystery hidden away within a testing framework like ScalaTest.

 ## Background

-The examples and code extracts covered here can be found at [github](https://github.com/graeme-lockley/string-calculator-coffeescript-pbt).
+The examples and code extracts covered here can be found at [https://github.com/graeme-lockley/string-calculator-coffeescript-pbt](https://github.com/graeme-lockley/string-calculator-coffeescript-pbt).
 The JavaScript libraries used are [Mocha](http://mochajs.org) and [Chai](http://chaijs.com).

 ## Generators